The Acid Alkaline Balance

 There is an acid alkaline balance continuously operating in our body's fluids.

-Our blood is mildly alkaline (pH 7.4) and changes very little with food intake.
+is mildly alkaline (pH 7.4) and changes very little with food intake.
 That is because our blood is a buffered system.

 For our body to do this, excess acid in the blood is neutralized by calcium released by our bones and excess base is neutralized by carbonic acid obtained from the carbon dioxide in the air we breathe.
 As a result our